 Students who declare a minor in Folklore should have completed Folklore 1000 (or the former 2000); it is recommended that students intending to minor in Folklore take Folklore 2100 as early in their programs as possible.

 See General Regulations for Honours Degree.
-An Honours student in Folklore must complete a minimum of 60 credit hours, including the 36 as prescribed for the Major in Folklore.
+An Honours student in Folklore must complete a minimum of 60 credit hours, which must include at least 36 credit hours at the 3000-level or above, and including the 36 as prescribed for the Major in Folklore.
 The remaining courses will normally include one of the following options:

 See General Regulations for Honours Degrees.
 A minimum of 84 credit hours in the two subjects selected, with the approval of the Heads of both Departments, is required.